PLSysSec/sys/README.md

 If you inspect the [serial_read_mp_array()](./test/Bugs/Uninit/Firefox/serial.ll-O2_p#L1528) function, the buggy block path is `%4` (the first block) to `%71`,where we use [`%73`].

+# Help

+We haven't tested (and likely won't test) Sys on anything but Arch Linux.
+We're happy to integrate patches that add support for other OSes and build systems though!

 # Directory structure

 ```